 - The option to use an Infiniband high-speed interconnect for larger parallel compute jobs

 - Easy access to Data Archiving and other university-wide IS&T services

-- The ability to access common research computing software that is maintained by Research Computing
+- Access to a large collection of research computing software maintained by the Research Computing staff

 - Professional staff management of the hardware, software and security environment

 - Easy access to the programming, consulting, and training services offered by Research Computing